fanannan/defvalidated/README.md

 (defvalidated {:args [:=> [:cat string? pos-int?]]
                :ret string?}
   repeat-string
+  "Repeat a string a given number of times"
   [s n]
   (apply str (repeat n s)))

+; Usage:
+(repeat-string "abc" 3)  ; Returns "abcabcabc"
+(repeat-string "abc" -1)  ; Throws a validation error (second argument is not a positive integer)
 ```

 This schema specifies that the function takes a string and a positive integer as arguments, and returns a string.